Pinterest

 by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

-Tarte Flambée, aka with its German name Flammkuchen or Flammekueche, is often considered a German pizza or flatbread that actually originates in the Alsace region of eastern France and the adjacent German border regions of Rheinland and Baden-Württemberg.
+Tarte Flambée, aka with its German name flammkuchen or flammekueche, is often considered a German pizza or flatbread that actually originates in the Alsace region of eastern France and the adjacent German border regions of Rheinland and Baden-Württemberg.

 It's so delectably delicious, so quick and easy to make, and fun to get creative with.
 Enjoy this Alsatian specialty that’s SO traditionally German!
 The one below is my one of favorites with asparagus, bacon, and caramelized onions.